cilium/tetragon/docs/content/en/docs/concepts/tracing-policy.md

 types.
 Port operators can accept a range of ports specified as `min:max` as well as lists of individual ports.
 Address operators can accept IPv4 CIDR ranges as well as lists of individual addresses.

+The `Protocol` operator can accept integer values to match against, or the equivalent IPPROTO_ enumeration.
+For example, UDP can be specified as either `IPPROTO_UDP` or 17;
+TCP can be specified as either `IPPROTO_TCP` or 6.

+The `Family` operator can accept integer values to match against or the equivalent AF_ enumeration.
+For example, IPv4 can be specified as either `AF_INET` or 2; IPv6 can be specified as either `AF_INET6` or 10.
+(Please note that IPv6 support is currently very limited, but will be improved in the future.)

+The `State` operator can accept integer values to match against or the equivalent TCP_ enumeration.
+For example, an established socket can be matched with `TCP_ESTABLISHED` or 1; a closed socket with `TCP_CLOSE` or 7.

 In case of `matchPIDs`: